|

 open smiling faces and

-cheerful questioning, as a individual
+cheerful questioning, as

-whose satisfactions and difficulties could be understood.
+difficulties could be

-must sit a little and talk about the child, and words of interest were always
+Even here he must sit a little and talk about the child, and

-ready for him: 'Ah, Master Silas Marner, you'll be lucky if she takes the measles
+you'll be lucky if she takes the measles

 soon and easy!' - or, 'Why, there isn't many lone men 'ud ha' been wishing